epigen/CellWhisperer/README.md

 Then manually download the scGPT model, as indicated in the shell script.

-Note: You might need to install gcc and gxx (e.g. v9.5).
-Note that if you install them with conda.
-Installing them with conda might lead to [issues](https://github.com/conda/conda/issues/6945) with snakemake.
+Note: You might need to install gcc and gxx (e.g. v9.5) if you don't have them.
+Note that if you install them with conda might lead to [issues](https://github.com/conda/conda/issues/6945) with snakemake.

-### Optional: Installing CELLxGENE
+#### Optional: Installing CELLxGENE

+If

+`cd modules/cellxgene && make build-for-server-dev`

 See [developer_guidelines](./modules/cellxgene/dev_docs/developer_guidelines.md).
 In short: